oellers/kompendium/2_inhaltliche_grundlagen.md

-# 2 Inhaltliche Grundlagen: Was sind Metadaten und Standards?
+# 2 Fundamentals: what is metadata and what are metadata standards?

 <table>
 <colgroup>